ivw/ezmode-vscode/README.md

 #### Then how do I type?

-Press `t` to enter type mode, and press `Tab` to go back to ez mode.
+Press `t` to enter type mode, and press `Escape` to go back to ez mode.

 #### So it's like Vim?